DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-03-notification-of-induction-tutor-and-first-sign-in.md

 How a newly nominated school induction tutor gets notified and the journey they follow when signing in for the first time

+## User needs

+**As a newly nominated induction tutor i need to** be notified that i can sign into the service and informed of my responsibilities

+## Business goals
+* notify the induction tutor that they are now responsible for reporting data and decisions to DfE
+* provide users with a way of signing in that doesn't require passwords
+* provide the induction tutor with the most recent privacy policy for them to read when signing in (appears only once, with every change)

 ## How it works
 The journey works as follows;
 1. After a school has nominated an induction tutor, this person receives an email notifying them of their new role and the next steps they need to take